datacarpentry/OpenRefine-ecology-lesson/episodes/03-numbers.md

 - "How can we convert a column from one data type to another?"
 - "How can we visualize relationships among columns?"
 objectives:
-- "Transform a text column in to a number column."
+- "Transform a text column into a number column."
 - "Identify and modify non-numeric values in a column using facets."
 - "Use scatterplot facet to examine relationships among columns."
 keypoints: